 The actual cut consists of moving the table in until the bit just touches the wood, them moving the table left and right to cut the mortise.
-As you move left and right, apply a slight pressure to make the cut deeper... like a plunge router without a plunge bit, you will gradually work your way to the bottom of the mortise.
+As you move left and right, apply a slight pressure to make the cut deeper, perhaps 1/8" at a time ... like a plunge router without a plunge bit, you will gradually work your way to the bottom of the mortise.

 The apron uses the same alignment - the shop-built guide still marks the distance from the top of the workpiece to the top of the mortise (the same for the leg and apron).
 The length of the mortise is the same.
 The table height is adjusted for the amount the aprons are set back from the front of the leg.

 The eccentric clamp cannot reach the apron, so a second sophisticated shop-built jig is called into play.
 This one consists of a scrap of plywood, with some sandpaper glued to the underside to prevent slippage.
 A scrap cut-off from the apron holds the far end of the jig, with the eccentric clamp pushing down in the middle.